numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

     \abstractinrst
     \newpage

+.. raw:: html

+  TODO: here comes a short "abstract/summary/intro"

 Introduction
 =============

 This document presents the main ideas and concepts of the performance assessment within the COCO platform.
-We start from a collection of recorded data from the benchmarked algorithm: *runtimes*, measured in number of function evaluations, to reach certain target :math:`f` or quality indicator values.
+We start from a collection of recorded data from the benchmarked algorithm.
+These data represent *runtimes*, measured in number of function evaluations, to reach certain target :math:`f` or target quality indicator value.
-Runtimes represents the cost of the algorithm.
+Runtimes represent the cost of the algorithm.
-Apart from a rather exploratory short experiment, we avoid measuring cost in CPU or wall-clock time to avoid measurements that depend parameters which are difficult or impractical to control, like implementation details, the programming language, or the computer where the experiments were run [#]_.
-The shortcomings and unfortunate consequences of benchmarking based on CPU was discussed in [Hooker:1995]_.
+Apart from a short, exploratory experiment, we avoid measuring the cost in CPU or wall-clock time because these depend on parameters which are difficult or impractical to control, like the programming language, coding style, the computer where the experiments were run on... [#]_ Shortcomings and unfortunate consequences of benchmarking based on CPU time was discussed in [Hooker:1995]_.

 ..
 From the collection of (function value, number of function evaluations) pairs, we extract runtimes (or run-length) to reach target function values.

-Measuring runtimes comes as a natural consequence of our prerequisite to present *quantitative* performance measures (as opposed to simple rankings of algorithm performances).
+Measuring runtimes comes as a natural consequence of our prerequisite to present a *quantitative* performance assessment, as opposed to simple rankings of algorithm performances.

-We then either display average runtime through the `Average Runtime`_ (aRT) measure or the distribution of runtimes through `Empirical Cumulative Distribution Functions`_ (ECDF).
-When displaying the distribution of runtimes, we consider the aggregation of runtimes over subclasses of problems or over all problem.
+We then either display an average runtime (aRT, see Section `Average Runtime`_) or the distribution of runtimes (ECDF, see Section `Empirical Cumulative Distribution Functions`_).
+When displaying the distribution of runtimes, we consider the aggregation of runtimes over subclasses of problems or over all problems.
-We exclude aggregation over dimensions, because the dimension of the problem is an information available before-hand to decide on which algorithm, or algorithm variant or parameter setting, to choose.
+We do not aggregate over dimensions, because the dimension of the problem is an information which is available to decide which algorithm, or which algorithm variant or which parameter setting to choose.

-.. [#] We however require to provide CPU timing experiments to get a
+.. [#] We however require to provide a CPU timing experiments to get a
-	rough measurement of the time complexity of the algorithm.
+	rough measurement of the time complexity of the algorithm [BBO2016ex]_.

 .. budget-free